MaterializeInc/materialize/doc/user/content/sql/types/jsonb.md

   - /sql/types/json
 ---

 `jsonb` data expresses a JavaScript Object Notation (JSON) object similar to PostgreSQL's implementation.

 Detail | Info
 -------|------
 **Quick Syntax** | `'{"1":2,"3":4}'::JSONB`
 **Size** | Variable
+**OID** | 3802

 Materialize does not yet support a type more similar to PostgreSQL's impplementation of `json`.

 ## Syntax